The role of a PRRC under the MDR

 (d) the reporting obligations referred to in Articles 87 to 91 are fulfilled; NOTE: This refers to Vigilance reporting, i.e. serious incident, field safety corrective action, and incident trend reporting).

-(e) in the case of investigational devices, the statement referred to in Section 4.1 of Chapter II of Annex XV is issued.
 NOTE: This refers to the statement confirming that the investigational device conforms to the General Safety and Performance Requirements in Annex I of the EU MDR, except those relative to aspects covered by the clinical investigation and that, for these, precautions are taken to protect the subject’s health and safety.

-The MDR stipulates that the name and contact details of the appointed person responsible for regulatory compliance have to be entered in the EUDAMED database.
+The EU MDR stipulates that the name and contact details of the appointed person responsible for regulatory compliance have to be entered in the EUDAMED database.

 What are the responsibilities of a PRRC under the IVDR?